andkerr/evuber/README.md

 $ evuber configure
 ```

-4. Put a blank copy of the Evertz expense form template in `$HOME/.evuber`.
+4. Put a blank copy of the Evertz expense form template named `template.xlsx` in
+   `$HOME/.evuber`.

 ## Usage